DavesCodeMusings/mpremote-vscode/README.md

 * 0.4.1 is an enhancement to the extension developed for mpremote 0.4.0

 So, given MAJOR.MINOR.PATCH ...
-MAJOR = mpremote major
+MAJOR = mpremote major,
-MINOR = mpremote minor
+MINOR = mpremote minor,
 PATCH = extension version

 ## 1.20.0 Release Notes